shivamunique/property-price-prediction/README.md

-# property-price-prediction this is a
+# property-price-prediction
-price prediction software based on logestic regression model
+This is a price prediction software for property based on logestic regression model. we have taken the data of Chicago city and based on various classified parameters we have tr